data-lessons/SQL-business/_episodes/01-sql-intro2.md

 SELECT * FROM item_info;
 '''
 ```
-4. python has a built in function to [read sql](http://pandas.pydata.org/pandas-docs/version/0.20/generated/pandas.read_sql.html)
+4. The pandas package in Python has a built in function to [read sql](http://pandas.pydata.org/pandas-docs/version/0.20/generated/pandas.read_sql.html).
 The following code will execute the query and assign the result to a DataFrame variable called "df", and show the result (use .head(10) to show first 10 result, you can remove that part to show the full result):
 ```
 df = pd.read_sql(q, conn)